-The City of Sacramento is taking aggressive action on multiple fronts having already achieved a 24% reduction in GHG emissions from 2005 levels in 2013.
+The City of Sacramento is taking aggressive action on multiple fronts having already achieved a 19% reduction in community GHG emissions from 2005 levels in 2016.
 Key actions and outcomes include:

-- Increasing tree canopy from 13.9% of land cover in 2004 to 19.1% today. - Launching over 900 electric bikeshare rentals and 400 electric carshare vehicles since 2018. - Invested \$1.5 million to implement energy efficiency upgrades in seven libraries and community centers in 2018. - Reduced water use per capita by 46% from 2005 levels in 2016 through water infrastructure upgrades, turf replacement and leak detection programs, and water conservation campaigns.
+- Increasing tree canopy from 13.9% of land cover in 2004 to 19.1% today. - Launching over 900 electric bikeshare rentals and 400 electric carshare vehicles since 2018. - Invested approximately \$1 million to implement lighting retrofits in over 20 libraries and community centers in 2017-2019. - Reduced water use per capita by 46% from 2005 levels in 2016 through water infrastructure upgrades, turf replacement and leak detection programs, and water conservation campaigns.